The Pregnancy Panic Companion: When a Pregnancy Test is Positive

 - If considering or choosing to remain pregnant, with the intent to deliver a pregnancy, the next step is to get connected with a healthcare provider to get you started with the care and information you uniquely need for a healthy pregnancy, as well as other resources if you need them, like pubic healthcare or financial assistance with pregnancy or parenting.
 You can find that kind of care by starting with a general clinic or family doctor, or by seeking out an OB/GYN (and obstetrician and gynecologist).
 You also have the option of looking into a midwife or doula (that's someone trained to be an educated and supportive helper to someone with a pregnancy) to get started, or to see in tandem with other healthcare providers.

 - If considering or choosing to remain pregnant and parent, or information about it if you or a partner are thinking about it, click here.
-We're also giant fans of The Pushback, a supportive advocacy blog for pregnant or parenting teens (#noteenshame!) from The Massachusetts Alliance on Teen Pregnancy.
+We're also giant fans of the resources for pregnant or parenting teens (#noteenshame!) from The Massachusetts Alliance on Teen Pregnancy.

 Some hotlines that provide support for unplanned pregnancy or pro-choice pregnancy options counseling:

 - In the United States here is a list of supportive hotlines.
 Backline is a toll-free hotline that can be used within the United States or Canada: 1-888-493-0092